 If we believe that parent and community involvement and engagement are important to a well run Board and District, we must do the as much as we can to include as many people as we can.
 Making the Board of Education meetings as open and transparent to everyone is a critical step to ensure that happens.

 The benefit of transparency is having a community who is more knowledgeable and understanding about what problems lay ahead for the district.
-For example, I wager that most people do not realize that the district is now in a deficit budget due to pension obligations.
+For example, I wager that most people do not realize that the district is now in a deficit budget (nearly $8 million in the current fiscal year) due to pension obligations.

 2019-2020 Arcadia Unified School District Adopted Budget - Page 10